awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

   + The traffic mirror target is a standalone instance\.
   + The mirrored traffic packet size is greater than the traffic mirror target MTU value\.

   For example, if an 8996 byte packet is mirrored, and the traffic mirror target MTU value is 9001 bytes, the mirror encapsulation results in the mirrored packet being greater than the MTU value\.
 In this case, the mirror packet is truncated\.
 To prevent mirror packets from being truncated, set the traffic mirror source interface MTU value to 54 bytes less than the traffic mirror target MTU value for IPv4 and 74 bytes less than the traffic mirror target MTU value when you use IPv6\.
 Therefore, the maximum MTU value supported by Traffic Mirroring with no packet truncation is 8947 bytes\.
 For more information about configuring the network MTU value, see[ Network Maximum Transmission Unit \(MTU\) for Your EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 + We recommend using a Network Load Balancer as a target for high availability\.
 + Mirrored traffic counts toward instance bandwidth\.
-The impact depends on the amount of traffic and the traffic type\.
-Consider a scenario where you mirror a network interface that has 1 Gbps of inbound traffic and 1 Gbps of outbound traffic\.
-In this case, the instance needs to handle 1 Gbps of inbound traffic and 3 Gbps of outbound traffic \(1 Gbps for the outbound traffic, 1 Gbps for the mirrored inbound traffic and 1 Gbps for the mirrored outbound traffic\)\.
+For example, if you mirror a network interface that has 1 Gbps of inbound traffic and 1 Gbps of outbound traffic, the instance must handle 4 Gbps of traffic \(1 Gbps inbound, 1 Gbps mirrored inbound, 1 Gbps outbound, and 1 Gbps mirrored outbound\)\.
 + Production traffic has a higher priority than mirrored traffic when there is traffic congestion\.
 As a result, mirrored traffic is dropped when there is congestion\.
 + Mirrored outbound traffic from a source instance is not subject to security group evaluation\.
 + Flow logs do not capture mirrored traffic\.